Inflation, a brief overview and what was done.

 • Inflation can be viewed positively or negatively depending on the individual viewpoint and rate of change.

-While we have been lucky up to this point in not having to deal with it.
-That doesn’t mean it hasn’t been free riding the entire time.
+We have been lucky up to this point in not having to deal with it.
+That doesn’t mean it hasn’t been free-riding the entire time.
 One particular time when Inflation was an issue was in the 70s, and it is something that I suggest people study up on.
 It can help educate on what is going on today because there are some parallels I feel.

 When Pres.
-Nixon came into office in 1969, one issue that was beginning to grab attention was inflation.
-At the time the country was in Vietnam, and there was expansion of Lyndon Johnson’s “The Great Society” policies.
-These two pivotal issues were a contribution to early signs of inflation.
-Also, another factor was the Fed’s attempt at monetary tightening (raising interest rates) which most times have cause economic recessions and in fact did cause a brief recession in 1969-1970.
+Nixon came into office in 1969, and one issue that was beginning to grab attention was inflation.
+At the time, the country was in Vietnam, and there was the expansion of Lyndon Johnson’s “The Great Society” policies.
+These two pivotal issues contributed to the early signs of inflation.
+Additionally, another factor was the Fed’s attempt at monetary tightening (raising interest rates), which has, most times, caused economic recessions and, in fact, did cause a brief recession in 1969-1970.

 Nixon attempted to address Inflation around 1971 when it rose to 5.84%.
-His first policy to address the issue was in 1970 actually when he signed on Executive Order 11615 which would impose a 90-day freeze on wages and prices in order to counter inflation.
-It was the first time since World War II that this was done.
+His first policy to address the issue was in 197, actually, when he signed Executive Order 11615,5, which would impose a 90-day freeze on wages and prices to counter inflation.
+It was the first time since World War II that such a measure had been taken.

 1. Nixon directed Treasury Secretary Connally to suspend, with certain exceptions, the convertibility of the dollar into gold or other reserve assets, ordering the gold window to be closed such that foreign governments could no longer exchange their dollars for gold.